-- Since 2003, ACI-NA has conducted several business term surveys regarding airline use agreements. - This working group has conducted a major revamp of the survey in 2016-17 - Since 2015, Professor Jonathan Williams has assisted ACI-NA in building a web-based survey that provides a convenient interface for responding and generating outputs. - Respondents can populate the 2017-18 survey using the 2016-17 responses.
-Only new questions need to be reviewed - The survey will be moved to a new platform in 2018
+- Since 2003, ACI-NA has conducted several business term surveys regarding airline use agreements. - This working group has conducted a major revamp of the survey in 2016-17 - Since 2015, Professor Jonathan Williams has assisted ACI-NA in building a web-based survey that provides a convenient interface for responding and generating outputs. - The survey was moved to https://aci-nasurvey.com/ in early 2019 - The survey results can be exported to CSV or Excel file, and will be distributed to participating airports in June 2019

-ACI-NA received 61 responses in the 2017-18 survey, compared to 60 responses in the prior year
+ACI-NA received 59 responses in the 2018-19 survey, compared to 60 and 61 responses in the prior year